-Murray Halberg is part of the Ryman group, and provides rest home, hospital, and dementia levels of care for up to 130 residents in the care centre, up to 30 residents in the serviced apartments.
-On the day of audit, there were a total of 123 residents.
+Rita Angus is part of the Ryman group, and provides hospital (geriatric and medical), and rest home levels of care for up to 69 residents in the care centre, and up to 20 (rest home level) residents in the serviced apartments.
+On the day of audit, there were a total of 71 residents.

-This certification audit was conducted against the Ngā Paerewa Health and Disability Service Standard 2021 and the contracts with the Te Whatu Ora Health New Zealand- Te Toka Tumai Auckland.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, interviews with residents, family, management, staff, and a general practitioner.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand - Capital, Coast and Hutt Valley.
+The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, family, management, staff, and a general practitioner.

 The village manager is supported by a clinical manager (registered nurse), unit coordinators, resident services manager, and a team of experienced staff.
-There are various groups in the Ryman support office who provide oversight and support to village managers including a regional operations manager.
+There are various groups in the Ryman support office who provide oversight and support to village managers, including a regional clinical support manager, and regional operations manager.

 There are quality systems and processes being implemented.
-Feedback from residents and families was positive about the care and the services provided.
+Feedback from residents and families/whānau was positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.

-This certification audit identified the service meets the Ngā Paerewa Health and Disability Service Standard.
+This certification audit identified the service meets the Ngā Paerewa Health and Disability Services Standard.

-Continuous improvement ratings have been awarded for a reduction in falls, food satisfaction and improvement of resident dining experience, and their commitment to maintain a restraint free environment.
+Continuous improvement ratings have been awarded for antimicrobial stewardship, and their commitment to maintain a restraintfree environment.

-Ō tatou motika | Our rights
+Ō tātou motika | Our rights